 For a period that only lasted 18 years from 1850, convict transportation left an indelible mark on the history of Perth that has influenced both our physical landscape and become the stuff of folklore.
 There may be less stops on the Convicts and Colonials tour, but it is packed with interesting stories, like that of Audrey Jacob who shot a former fiancée on the crowded dancefloor of a ball at Government House… and got away with it.
 Start in the Cultural Centre and end at East Perth Cemeteries.

-Boom or Bust follows a time of rapid change for Perth when the wealth of the Goldfields and the migration it attracted saw Perth’s population surge to grow three times over in just one decade!
+The Big Boom follows a time of rapid change for Perth when the wealth of the Goldfields and the migration it attracted saw Perth’s population surge to grow three times over in just one decade!
 Discover the stories of some, now heritage listed, buildings that were regarded as very opulent at the time.
 This one will take you through the central CBD right up to the corner of Hill and Hay Streets.

 Art Walking Tours